Phil Davies (rugby union): Head Coach of Namibia

 On 26 June 2015, it was announced that Davies would become Namibia's new head coach following the resignation of Vermeulen.
 Davies moved from the technical advisory role he held from 2014, to the head coach role just 3 months before Namibia participated in the 2015 Rugby World Cup, and Davies first match in charge was on 11 July 2015 against Russia.
 Namibia claimed their first ever victory over Russia, beating them 39–19, before claiming a 45–5 win the following week to claim the series 2–0.
 Davies then lead Namibia into their final two matches in the 2015 Africa Cup.
 They knocked over Kenya, 46–13, and Zimbabwe, 80–6, to claim the Africa Cup title.
 Davies took the Namibian team to Durban, where Davies trained his side with the Springboks in a three-day training camp.
-Namibia proved to be much more competitive than in previous World Cup's, where during the 2015 Rugby World Cup, Namibia picked up their first ever World Cup point, haven achieved a losing bonus points against Georgia after losing 17–16.
+Namibia proved to be much more competitive than in previous World Cups, where during the 2015 Rugby World Cup, Namibia picked up their first ever World Cup point, haven achieved a losing bonus points against Georgia after losing 17–16.
 In a pool that contained Argentina and New Zealand, Namibia only conceded 174 points, ahead of Uruguay who conceded 226.
 In Namibia's first game, they caused problems for the All Blacks who went on to win the game 58–18.
 Later, Namibia pushed Tonga to lose 35–21, though scored 3 tries in the match, the most scored by Namibia during a World Cup match.
 They finished their campaign with a 64–19 loss to Argentina on the final day of Pool matches.